sdpython/mlprodict/_doc/sphinxdoc/source/index.rst

     all_notebooks
     HISTORY

-*mlprodict* explores couple of ways to compute predictions faster than the library used to build the machine learned model, mostly :epkg:`scikit-learn` which is optimized for training, which is equivalent to batch predictions.
-One way is to use :epkg:`ONNX`.
-:epkg:`onnxruntime` provides an efficient way to compute predictions. *mlprodict* implements a *python/numpy* runtime for :epkg:`ONNX` which does not have any dependency on :epkg:`scikit-learn`.
+*mlprodict* was initially started to help implementing converters to :epkg:`ONNX`.
+The main feature is a python runtime for :epkg:`ONNX`.
+It gives more feedback than :epkg:`onnxruntime` when the execution fails.

 .. runpython::
     :showcode: